epics-modules/lua/docs/luaPortDriver.md

 ### Parameter Proxy
 ---

+Access parameters through the driver proxy by name.

-When you access a parameter name on a driver proxy (e.g., `drv.TEMPERATURE`), you get a parameter proxy object with the following properties:
+When you access a parameter name on a driver proxy (e.g., `drv.TEMPERATURE`), you get a parameter proxy object:

 ```lua
 drv.PARAM.value          -- read the current parameter value